Far Cry 5 hands-on: Same verbs, different country

 I enjoyed trying to master the different ways to take over Falls End with my companions.
 At first, they were too good.
 I sent Grace up the ladder of a water tower and ordered her to shoot cultists from there.
 Then I managed to sneak to the edge of a hill and start firing.
 Unfortunately, I didn’t realize I could change my weapon, so I fired with my inaccurate pistol.
 But no matter.
 Grace took out everyone, and I didn’t have to do much at all.

-My general observations: I hope they speed the game up.
+My general observations: I hope Ubisoft speeds up the game.
 It looks beautiful, but it ran a little slow.
 They have a long time until the launch in February 27, 2018.
 But still, I want this game to play faster.
 I also want the companion recruiting to be a little more difficult.
 How do I know if the friend I am recruiting is for real, or might be a spy instead?
 I hope Ubisoft throws some interesting plot twists into the process of recruiting Guns For Hire.

 Mike Minotti, GamesBeat community manager